lite-xl/lite-xl/README.md

 ## Contributing

-Any additional functionality that can be added through a plugin should be done as a plugin, after which a pull request to the [plugins repository] can be made.
+Any additional functionality that can be added through a plugin should be done as a plugin, after which a pull request to the [Lite XL plugins repository] can be made.

-If the plugin uses any Lite XL-specific functionality, please open a pull request to the [Lite XL plugins repository].

 Pull requests to improve or modify the editor itself are welcome.